 a vast body of later science fiction & other speculative literature.

-panic-inducing 1938 Halloween eve radio broadcast (Orson Welles, no
+1938 Halloween eve radio broadcast (by Orson Welles, no relation)

-- Wells was one of the first writers to understand clearly the wider
+- Wells was one of the first writers of fiction to understand

 - In WoW, he combines the vast Copernican cosmos (no longer

-which implies competition for scarce resources and "survival of the
+evolution, which implies competition for scarce resources and

 - The inevitable implication of these two ideas is